iterorganization/IMAS-MUSCLE3/docs/source/index.rst

    define TOC here, but it'll be put in the sidebar by the theme

 =========================
-IMAS PDS Manual
+IMAS-MUSCLE3 Manual
 =========================

-IMAS PDS is an integrated modeling tool for IMAS simulations.
+IMAS-MUSCLE3 is a collection of helper actors and for working with IMAS data in MUSCLE3 simulations.

 README
 ------

-The README is best read on the `git page <https://git.iter.org/projects/SCEN/repos/torax-m3/browse>`_.
+The README is best read on the `git page <https://github.com/iterorganization/IMAS-MUSCLE3>`_.

 Manual
 ------